 MarcoPolo offers award-winning lessons and activities for young learners in the areas of math, arts, technology, science, and engineering.
 MarcoPolo’s program is a valuable tool for educators and homeschooling parents as it encourages more healthy dynamics between a child and their parent.
 MarcoPolo offers more than 2,500 educational activities and more than 425 lessons at what MarcoPolo calls their World School.
 Be sure to look for the awesome homeschool curriculum for 7 year old children since it can complement your child’s existing curriculum.

 Mr. Nussbaun Learning + Fun is a resourceful complement for teachers and homeschooling children’s parents that is best coordinated with traditional studies for students from kindergarten age to eighth grade.
-Interactive, experiential learning through role-playing games reinforce current teachings.
+Among the reasons for its status as among the best free sites for homeschooling is its interactive, experiential learning through role-playing games reinforce current teachings.
 Parents/Educators have access to useful and engaging education concepts to develop exceptional skills for young learners.

 Of all the homeschool websites free featured on this list, National Geographic Kids is perhaps the cream of the crop.
 Not only is it a well-known brand but the challenging experiments, fun games and interactive format result in an attractive package.
 National Geographic Kids is a digital tool that complements the popular children’s magazine of the same name.
 Young learners have the opportunity to learn, explore and experience the world through the website’s wacky weekend program, brain-busting science experiments, and playing action games like Zeus the Mighty or Snowboarding Arctic Fox.

 26. Nick Jr.

-Nick Jr. is a popular offshoot from the massively successful Nickelodeon program.
+If you’re looking for a familiar homeschooling for 3 year olds free resource, then look no further than Nick Jr!
+This is a popular offshoot from the massively successful Nickelodeon program.
 Nick Jr. offers games and homeschool videos for kindergarten age kids and beyond using the family Nickelodeon characters of Dora, Blue’s Clues, and Thomas and Friends, to name a few.
 Students can choose to play matching games, search puzzles, and proprietary solve-it games.